Miroslav Klose: Youth and assistant manager

 On 1 November 2016, Klose was hired to become part of the coaching staff of the German national team.
 Klose said, "I celebrated my greatest successes with the national team and it was a wonderful and unforgettable time.
 That's why I'm delighted to return to the DFB.
 In the past few months, I have thought a lot about continuing my playing career, but also about pursuing other avenues, namely becoming a coach."

 On 11 May 2018, Bayern Munich named Klose as their coach for the U-17 team.
 Klose signed a two-year contract until the end of June 2020.

 On 7 May 2020, Klose signed a one-year contract to become the first-team assistant manager under Hansi Flick.
 He left Bayern Munich in May 2021.

 Rheindorf Altach

 On 17 June 2022, it was announced that Klose would take over as head coach of Austrian Bundesliga club Rheindorf Altach.
 His debut on 16 July was a 3–1 win at third-tier TWL Elektra in the first round of the Austrian Cup, followed eight days later by a 2–1 loss away to TSV Hartberg on the first day of the league season.
 In March 2023, Altach parted ways with Klose.

 1. FC Nürnberg

 On 11 June 2024, 2.
 Bundesliga club 1.
 FC Nürnberg announced Klose as their new head coach.
+In his first season in charge, Klose guided Nürnberg to a 10th-place finish in the 2.
+Bundesliga, stabilising the team in mid-table.
+On 12 February 2026, he extended his contract with the club until 2028.